pf4j/pf4j/README.md

 }
 ```

-In above code I created a plugin (welcome) that comes with one extension for the `Greeting` extension point.
+In above code we've been created a plugin (welcome) that comes with one extension for the `Greeting` extension point.

 You can distribute your plugin as a jar file (the simple solution).
 In this case add the plugin's metadata in `MANIFEST.MF` file of jar: